 Over 10,700 people have signed a petition calling for this mining to be stopped.

 The petition was submitted to State parliament in February 2020.
-Under state legislation, petitions with more than 10,000 signatures are required to be debated in State parliament – and the debate was set down for 26 March.
+Under state legislation, petitions with more than 10,000 signatures are required to be debated in State parliament.
+The debate was set down for 26 March.
 Parliament was suspended that week and the debate was cancelled.

 Water security is a matter that goes beyond politics – no matter what your political leanings or position on coal.
 Woronora is a critical public asset that is simply too important to jeopardise.
 So many people we’ve spoken to are horrified that mining is even being contemplated under a drinking water catchment, let alone that it has got to this point.

 The photo to the left here is of the Eastern Tributary of the Waratah Rivulet.
 It was taken in July 2019, and shows heavy iron oxidising bacteria growth and iron oxyhydroxide floc contamination.
 Water in this area is supposed to be pristine, and the water clean, filtered through natural streams and swamps – the water has changed to this rust colour because it drained underground through cracks caused by subsidence from longwall mining, and has come out again contaminated.